John-Salmaan-School/MovieBookingAPI/README.md

 * /remove:

     Page to remove booking by name

+* /update:

+    Page to update booking by name

 * /booking/submit: